Thuynh808/Fishy-Phiisshing/README.md

     - Authentication Results:
       - SPF: pass for domain torres.newenglandmuscle.com
       - DKIM: neutral with no clear alignment with the sender domain
-      - DMARC: None indicating no DMARC record found for the sending domain This means that the sender was not properly verified<br>
+      - DMARC: None indicating no DMARC record found for the sending domain<br><br>
+    This means that the sender was not properly verified<br>

     - Language Indicating Urgency:
-      - Phrase: "Please note that if your informations is not validate within 24 hours, Your Account will be permanently blocked!"
+      - Phrase: "Please note that if your informations is not validate within 24 hours, Your Account will be permanently blocked!"<br><br>
     Phishing attempts usually would rush the victim to take action immediately.<br>

     - Grammatical Errors:
-      - Word: informations instead of the correct term information Grammar issures are good indicators for phishing attempts
+      - Word: informations instead of the correct term information<br><br>
+    Grammar issures are good indicators for phishing attempts

     - Sender Information:
       - Display Name: NETFLIX🎬
-      - Sender Email: 205483683@torres.newenglandmuscle.com
+      - Sender Email: 205483683@torres.newenglandmuscle.com<br><br>
     Their goal is to impersonate someone we trust to trick us into thinking they're legitimate.

     - Suspicious Link: